Home » Frugal Living » Canned Food to Stock in the Pantry Now

 Canned Tuna, Salmon, or Sardines

-Image Credit: Oodysmile from Getty Images.
+Image Credit: Ooddysmile from Getty Images.

 These are some of the cheapest protein sources available and have a long shelf life.
 They can be used for sandwiches, pasta dishes, or quick snacks.
 Tuna and salmon are also rich in omega-3s, making them a nutritious choice.